 Time from Berlin Hbf: 1 hour 43 minutes – 2 hours 6 minutes

-I don’t recommend taking the bus for a day trip to Hamburg from Berlin because it takes too long.
+The bus takes too long for a day trip to Hamburg from Berlin.
 But FlixBus has a train option (called FlixTrain) that might be a good option since it takes about 2 hours to get from Berlin Hbf to Hamburg and could save you a lot of money.

 Magdeburg might not be on your radar, but it’s a wonderful city with a great old town to explore.